trevorhobenshield/npnn/README.md

 # npnn

-Toy example of an MNIST classifier in `NumPy`
+NumPy-only toy example of an MNIST classifier

 `f`,`df`: activation function and it's derivative